CatchSyntaxTerror/Terminators/project2/tests/README.md

     - Correct prologue: `mv t2, a0`
     - Load/store for variable initialization: `ld` or `sd sX`
     - Control-flow instructions when the source contains `if`/`while`
-  - Records number of memory operations into: `build/memops_summary.csv`

   This allows quick verification of correctness and stability after every code change.